 Speaking with a GP with a special interest in women’s health about the pros and cons of each option can help you to make the right decision for your personal circumstances and lifestyle.

-Implanon is a small white plastic rod that’s implanted under the skin of the upper arm, releasing small, consistent amounts of progestogen to stop pregnancy occurring.
+The contraceptive rod is a small white plastic rod that’s implanted under the skin of the upper arm, releasing small, consistent amounts of progestogen to stop pregnancy occurring.
 It works by halting ovulation and changes the lining of the uterus to stop eggs being fertilised.

 Copper Intrauterine Device

 After having a baby, an effective contraception method is essential if you want to prevent an unplanned pregnancy.
-If you are breastfeeding, options include:
+If you are breastfeeding, some options include: